 After the Civil War, the great abolitionist Wendell Phillips warned that while slavery was dead "the master survives."
 I see from the expurgated explanation offered by "co-general editor" Carnes that the master still reigns in New York and North Carolina.
 The revealing words of John C. Calhoun are now too inflammatory for white students?
 Does Prof Carnes actually believe that African Americans are unaware of what white people have said about them and do to them every week?
 Who exactly does Prof. Carnes think he is now protecting?

 Welcome to H-SHEAR!

 H-SHEAR is dedicated to enhancing scholarly communication on the history of the early American republic, during the period 1775 to 1860.
-The network is sponsored by SHEAR, the Society of Historians of the Early American Republic, and is owned by H-Net, Humanities & Social Sciences Online, currently centered at Michigan State University.
+The network is owned by H-Net, Humanities & Social Sciences Online, currently centered at Michigan State University.
 Click here to learn more...

 The latest from H-SHEAR...